"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

-Thank-you so much for welcoming me back and for the sweet birthday wishes, too!
+Thank-you so much for welcoming me back and for the lovely birthday wishes, too!
 They, you, are so very appreciated.
 My birthday was sweet, peaceful.
 Happy sigh.

 And now I'll throw a kinda controversial post at you just to liven things up around here, ok? :)